sidhantmathur/sidhantmathurtest/_posts/2018-02-15-zero-to-one.md

 3. Competitive markets destroy profits
 4. Sales matters just as much as product

 I was talking to a friend about this and he seemed to be skeptical of most of these points.
-Perhaps a plan can be worse than no plan.
+Perhaps a really bad plan can be worse than no plan.
 Competition breeds improvement.
 If you don't focus on your product you won't get sales.

 To these I'd probably say:

-- It's rare to be able to plan *so* badly that no planning is superior.
-A plan would at least improve your business and move it in a particular direction whereas no plan would improve you nowhere in particular.
+- It's rare to be able to plan *so* badly that no plan is superior.
+A plan would at the very least improve your business and move it in a particular direction whereas no plan would improve you nowhere in particular.
 It's not the difference between a specialist and generalist, it's more like the difference between having goals and messing around.

 - A competitive market is good for consumers in that you get the cheapest prices, but R&D cannot be done without profits.
-Improvement can't be done without investment.
+Improvements can't be made without investment.
 Ultimately you want companies to spend a lot on R&D so that you can have better products over time, not just the cheapest products right now.

 - You need both sales and product but some people will buy a bad product if the sales strategy is great.
 If you have the greatest product in the world but nobody knows about it, it's irrelevant.